ybertot/Stage_coq/README.md

 ## The algorithm

-This development contains a program to decompose a workspace into cells that that are free of obstacles.
+This development contains a program to decompose a workspace into cells that are free of obstacles.
 The workspace is given by a top and a bottom edges (which cannot be vertical).
 The obstacles are also given by non-vertical edges.